Friends of City Hall Park’s

 “Tree Days in City Hall Park

-tree art exhibition tree planting tree care walking tours Arbor day Ceremony volunteer gardening & clean ups chalk art forest.
+tree art exhibition tree planting tree care walking tours Arbor day Ceremony volunteer gardening & clean ups crowd-sourced sidewalk chalk art forest.

 Friends of City Hall Park’s “Tree Days in CHP” celebrates and cultivates our park’s fragile, valuable trees and brings attention to the increasing importance of all NYC’s urban forest as we deal with climate change.